Discover the remarkable natural diversity

 L: Lunch, D: Dinner, N: No meals.

-This tour involves long drives
+This tour involves some longer

-and staying in some simple hotels.
+drives and stays in some simple hotels.

 Set between the estuary of the Pollathu Modara river and the Indian Ocean beaches, Mandara Resort is a small intimate hotel.
 The 20 rooms and suites are modern and individually designed using locally available materials with some having private plunge pools.
 Facilities include a restaurant serving Sri Lankan and International cuisine with wines to complement, fully equipped gym, outdoor swimming pool and a small Ayurveda centre offering massages.
 The gardens lead to a secluded beach where guests can relax under the shade of a palm...